-The BX-750 is the largest corer in the BX series and is primarily used for deep ocean depths on large vessels.
+The BG-750 is the largest corer in the BG series – designed for Geochemical coring.
+This unit is primarily used for deep ocean depths on large vessels.
 Standard features include:

 - a specially designed flow-through box to reduce corer bow wake effect